 22 May — 15 Aug 2021

-Dale Harding: There is no before
+D Harding: There is no before

 The exhibition, as the title presupposes, is about art of the now.
-There is no before collapses time and highlights that Harding’s work is located both within the frame of contemporary and conceptual art, but also within the slipstream of his families’ cultural practice, that pre-dates modernist interest in intentional gesture, reduced and distilled minimal form, by thousands of years.
+There is no before collapses time and highlights that Harding’s work is located both within the frame of contemporary and conceptual art, but also within the slipstream of their families’ cultural practice, that pre-dates modernist interest in intentional gesture, reduced and distilled minimal form, by thousands of years.

 WharehokaSmith (Taranaki, Te Atiawa, Ngā Ruahine) has created the installation He Puapua ii (a break between waves ii) 2021 in response to the work of Indigenous Australian artist D Harding who spent his time in Ngāmotu creating his exhibition There is no before (2020).

 He Puapua ii (a break between waves ii) is made up of two pou, comprising untreated macrocarpa, a wood introduced to Aotearoa in the 1860s and used for building shelters, and kauri, a native timber that is rare and prized.
 Pou are the individual wooden structural elements which typically work together to form the internal walls of a whare but here are without whakairo (carving).
 He Puapua ii (a break between waves ii) in the artist’s words ‘makes more tangible the presence of Tūpuna, Atua, Manuhiri and Tangata Whenua, Mātauranga Māori’.

 To learn more about D Harding and their art practice, please look at the below links:

 D Harding: Through a lens of visitation